If Eleanor Rigby Had Met ChatGPT: A Study on Loneliness in a Post-LLM World: Results

 \subsection{Loneliness and ChatGPT}

-For our qualitative analysis we manually inspected the first 500 entries of the lonely subset of the relevant corpus.
-The semantic codes were the labels from the corpus, while the latent codes were the interpretations of the entries, which addressed this paper's core inquiries.
+We performed RTA on the first 500 entries of the intersection of the lonely subset with the relevant corpus.
+The semantic codes were the corpus' labels, while the latent codes were the interpretations of the entries, which addressed our core inquiries.